 Audio effects can transform the sound of an audio clip.

 - 1. Select the audio clip that you want to edit.
-This can also be a built-in audio clip on the video track. - 2.
-Click More on the left sidebar and find Audio Editing to open Audio Effects.
+This can also be a built-in audio clip. - 2.
+Click More tools on the left-hand sidebar.
+On the Audio tab, click Audio effects.